Izumi0XD/CYBER_SECURITY_NOTES/DAY_13/RAEDME.md

 ### • 2.
 Search For Vulnerability : Now we will be searching for the vulnerabilities of the ip we confirmed by doing nmap scans now for vulnerability searching we will be using the following command

-    namp -Pn -sV --script vuln -oN vuln-win7-nmap.txt >IP add<
+    namp -Pn -sV --script vuln -oN vuln-ubuntu-nmap.txt >IP add<

-As we can see from above report tht there is a vulnerability availabe by the name "ms17-010".
+As we can see from above report tht the version tht is being used is by the name "PRODTPD 1.3.3c".

 ### • 3.
-Now we would like to get some details on the this Vulnerability, for that we will be using ***"Searchsploit"*** :
+Now we would like to search for some exploits taht we can try, for that we will be using ***"Searchsploit"*** to search for exploits :

-    searchexploit ms17-010
+    searchexploit PRODTPD 1.3.3c

-As we acan see there are 6 exploits for this vulnerability, we will be using the one which can be done (Metasploit) cuz it most efficient and easy to do
+As we acan see there are 2 exploits for this version, and we will be using the one which can be done (Metasploit) cuz it most efficient and easy to do

 ### • 4.
 METASPLOIT : The Metasploit Project is a computer security project that provides information about security vulnerabilities and aids in penetration testing and IDS signature development. </br>